2025 NCAA Division I men's basketball tournament

 The 2025 NCAA Division I men's basketball tournament was a single-elimination tournament to determine the National Collegiate Athletic Association (NCAA) Division I men's college basketball national champion for the 2024–25 season.
 The 86th annual edition of the tournament began on March 18, 2025, and concluded on April 7 with the championship game at the Alamodome in San Antonio, Texas.

 The Southeastern Conference (SEC) broke the record for the most bids earned to the tournament, with 14 of the 16 teams qualifying.
-Each regional final game had an SEC team playing.
+Each regional final featured at least one SEC team.
 The Atlantic Coast Conference (ACC) had historic lows, with only four teams earning bids, the smallest percentage of the conference since tournament expansion in 1975.
 Big South champion High Point, Big West champion UC San Diego, Ohio Valley champion SIU Edwardsville, and Summit League champion Omaha made their tournament debuts.
 ASUN champion Lipscomb made its second-ever appearance, its first since 2018.
 America East champion Bryant also made its second-ever appearance, its first since 2022, and its first time in the first round.
-NEC champion Saint Francis made its second-ever appearance as well, its first since 1991, but a week after losing in the First Four, they announced they would move down from Division I to Division III.
-UC San Diego's qualification came in its first year of eligibility, making it only the fourth school since 1972 to do so.
+NEC champion Saint Francis also made its second-ever appearance, the first since 1991.
+A week after losing in the First Four, Saint Francis announced they would move down from Division I to Division III.
+UC San Diego qualified in its first year of eligibility, becoming only the fourth school since 1972 to achieve this.

 This was the second time since the First Four was established in 2011 that no teams in the First Four advanced past the first round, and the first since 2019.
 For the first time since 2017, no team seeded lower than 12 made it past the first round.
-In the first round the Big Ten was 8–0, setting an NCAA record for the most wins without a loss by any conference.
+In the first round, the Big Ten went 8–0, setting an NCAA record for the most wins without a loss by any conference.
 The eight total wins were also a record, matched by the SEC in the same first round (8–5).
 In doing so, both conferences combined to represent 50% of the field in the second round.
-In the ACC, only Duke made it past the first round, the first time since at-large bids were given out that multiple teams from that conference did not make the second round.
+In the ACC, only Duke advanced past the first round, the first time since at-large bids were granted that multiple teams from that conference failed to reach the second round.